 In order for a student to be successful in school, a good working relationship is needed among teachers, parents, and children.
-Parents can assist students in assuming responsibility for homework by establishing a time and a place at home for accomplishing the assignment and by encouraging their children to submit all assignments on time
+Parents can assist students in assuming responsibility for homework by establishing a time and a place at home for accomplishing the assignment and by encouraging their children to submit all assignments on time.

 Medical and Dental Appointments - Written requests for a child to leave school early for a medical or dental appointment must be sent to school with the child prior to or on the day of the scheduled appointment.
 A child will be excused only for the amount of time necessary, not the entire day.
 The child will only be released to a pre-approved adult with proper identification.
+Unless an emergency situation exists, we encourage you to schedule appointments after 2:30 p.m.